SigurdJanson/plainEnum/README.md

 ## Caveats

 You have to avoid functions that remove attributes from its' arguments.
-The result in the following expression loses its attributes and is not an enum anymore.
+The result in the following expression loses its attributes and is not an enumeration, anymore.
+Typical attribute removing functions are: `ifelse`, `min`/`max`, `range`. `which.min`/`which.max` are also misleading even though they seem to preserve the names but, as specified, they give you the index of the min/max value along with the right name.
+Similarly difficult are `pmin`/`pmax`.

 ```r-lang
 bits <- ifelse(rep(TRUE, 4), enum(bit1 = 1, bit2 = 2, bit4 = 4, bit8 = 8), LETTERS[1:4])